-Oral submission is now closed but contributions for poster presentations are still invited.
-Abstracts of a maximum of 300 words should be submitted online by 1 July 2016.
+Contributions for oral and/or poster presentations are invited.
+Abstracts of a maximum of 300 words should be submitted online by 23 March 2018.

 Information for submitting your abstract